jagos97/RollPlay/README.md

 4. Repeat this for every section so you are caught up with all the latest info on D&D

 ## Chatting
+Now let's say you want to have a normal chat with one of your friends on the app.
+There are many ways to chat along with different types of chat.
+You can open your party chat in the parties page or talk to one of your friends in the friends page.
+There is also a lot of chat options in the chat menu at the bottom.
+Let's try the most interative one we have though.

+1. Click on the chat button on the nav bar
+2. Click on `Other Chats` at the top
+3. Click on the second chat there with `Dragon's Bane`
+4. Tell him about your hesitation to kill Thorin.
+5. Press `F1`
+6. Tell him he has nothing to worry about.
+You'll do what has to be done.
+Momma didn't raise no quitter right?
+7. Press `F2`
+8. You are well prepared so make sure `Dragon's Bane` knows that.
+9. Press `F3`
+10. Give him some closing remarks.

+There are a few other things you can do.
+Explore and have fun.
+Check out some of your parties and add people to them maybe even create another party or delete them all.
+Check out what characters you have, create one delete them, you choose.
+Same thing with your friends because why not add some and then delete them all anyways.
+Try updating your availability and see what the other side of the scheduling works.
+Not everything is implemented but there are still a few things you can try out.